stanton26/AppDefense/labs/v2/horizon-lab.md

 ![CPA1](https://s3-us-west-2.amazonaws.com/horizon-workshop/Screenshots/CPA1.png)

-When you decided who will be initize and who will joing proceed as following :
+When you decided who will be initize and who will be joining proceed as following :
 When you initilize :

 1. Go to your **Horizon Connection Server**